Breaking Down Data Silos to Unlock Business Growth

 Integration software can fix all of your technical problems with data silos, and all three of these choices continue to update your data far into the future.

 - Choose platform software for better data management - Using platforms (or all-in-one solutions) is a great way to keep teams aligned and data free-ranged.
-Platforms are software brands that have different products that cover different business processes like sales, marketing, and customer service.
+Platforms are software brands (like HubSpot) that have different products that cover different business processes like sales, marketing, and customer service.

-Because platform software is built and serviced by one provider, it probably uses the same terms which makes team collaboration across departments possible.
+Because platform software is built and serviced by one provider, it uses the same terms which makes team collaboration across departments possible.
 Teams can also share customer contact data without extra work or third-party tools.

 - Build a company culture that inspires collaboration - Company leadership should work to create a company culture that rewards collaboration over competition.
 Teams and individual contributors should be competing against your company’s historical performance, not competing with one another for access to company resources, tools, and data.